taneishi/EnergyBasedModels/README.md

 This supervised learning after pretraining is called *fine-tuning*.
 We compare and verify the accuracy achieved as a result of each learning process.

-The actual progresses of the accuracies are shown in Table 1.
+The actual progresses of the accuracies are shown in Figure 1.
 It can be seen that higher accuracies are achieved with pretraining.

 ![Difference in accuracies of MLP with and without pretraining by RBM](figure/RBM.jpg)